Latest Posts

 • Be able to print patterns in A4, A0, US Letter or US full sized Copyshop paper sizes

 • Have the time to sew up the item.
-You’ll have two week to make a finished skirt, photograph it, and provide feedback (for reference, I can make either view in under 6 hours from cut to finish)
+You’ll have 10 days (with two full weekends) to make a finished petticoat, photograph it, and provide feedback (for reference, I can make either view in under 6 hours from cut to finish)

 • Be able to photograph your make being worn, and be willing for us to share your photos on this blog and instagram.